lonelyzerg/Shelby_Model/ReadMe.md

 H for changing the height of eye within 4 levels.

-T will start auto tour, cycling from 3 places.
+T will start auto tour, cycling between 3 places.

 Student can go down from the edge of upper place, but cant go back from lower place unless through a stair.